-If you enjoy working outdoors or inspiring children, Columbia Springs is the place for you!
+If you enjoy working outdoors, connecting with your community, or inspiring children, Columbia Springs is the place for you!
 Volunteers are essential to the success of every Columbia Springs program and event, as well as the continued restoration of our 100-acre natural area.
 We have a wide variety of opportunities available and many unique programs to get involved with that cover an extensive range of skills, interests, and expertise.

 If you know which opportunity or opportunities interest you and would like to begin volunteering, we invite you to complete our online Volunteer Application.

 If you aren’t quite sure which opportunity is for you or would like more information, send us an email at email@example.com.

 Volunteer Opportunities at Columbia Springs

 Join us for our longest running community service day where all volunteers are welcome!
 Help with projects that maintain our hatchery, education, and recreation facilities.
 Stewardship Saturdays in 2014 are in March, May, July, September, and November.
 Learn more.

 Are you interested in protecting wildlife habitat at Columbia Springs?
 At Invasive Species Invasions, learn about invasive species and work to manage their impact on our 100 acre site.
 Learn more.

 Volunteer Leads are the key to success for Columbia Springs’ restoration and community outreach efforts.
 With an annual leadership training day and regular enrichment activities, becoming a Volunteer Lead is a great way to learn or further develop communication, restoration, and leadership skills.
 Learn more.